ToyKeeper/Kaleidoscope-LED-Wavepool/README.md

 ### `.idle_timeout`

-> When to keys are being pressed, light will periodically splash across
+> When no keys are being pressed, light will periodically splash across
 > the keyboard.
 This value sets the delay in ms before that starts.
 >
 > To disable the idle animation entirely, set this to 0.